Valley Forge: Supply challenges

-The Continental Army that marched into Valley Forge consisted of about 12,000 people—soldiers, artificers, women, and children.
-Throughout the winter, patriot commanders and legislators faced the challenge of supplying a population the size of a colonial city.
-In May and June 1777, the Continental Congress had authorized the reorganization of the supply department.
-Implementation of those changes never fully took effect, because of the fighting surrounding Philadelphia.
+The Continental Army that marched into Valley Forge consisted of about 12,000 people, including soldiers, artificers, women, and children.
+Throughout the winter, patriot commanders and legislators faced the challenge of supplying a population the size of a large colonial city.
+In May and June 1777, the Continental Congress authorized the reorganization of the supply department.
+Implementation of those changes never fully took effect because of the fighting surrounding Philadelphia.
 Consequently, the supply chain had broken down even before the Continental Army arrived at Valley Forge.
-In large part, supplies dried up through the neglect of Congress so that by the end of December 1777 Washington had no way to feed or to adequately clothe the soldiers.
-Washington chose the area partly for its strategic benefits, but wintertime road conditions impeded supply wagons on route to the encampment.
+In large part, supplies dried up due to neglect by Congress so that by the end of December 1777 Washington had no way to feed or to adequately clothe the soldiers.
+Washington chose the Valley Forge area partly for its strategic benefits, but wintertime road conditions impeded supply wagons on route to the encampment.

-That winter, starvation and disease killed more than 1,000 soldiers and perhaps as many as 1,500 horses.
+That winter, starvation and disease killed nearly 2,000 soldiers and perhaps as many as 1,500 horses.
 The men suffered from continual, gnawing hunger and cold.
 Washington ordered that soldiers' rations include either one to one and a half pounds of flour or bread, one pound of salted beef or fish, or three-quarters pound of salted pork, or one and a half pounds of flour or bread, a half pound of bacon or salted pork, a half pint of peas or beans, and one gill of whiskey or spirits.
 In practice, however, the army could not reliably supply the full ration.
 Perishable foods began to rot before reaching the troops because of poor storage, transportation problems, or confusion regarding the supplies' whereabouts.
 Other rations became lost or captured by the enemy.
 Traveling to market proved dangerous for some vendors.
 When combined with the Continental Army's lack of hard currency, prices for perishable goods inflated.
 Therefore, during the first few days of constructing their huts, the Continentals primarily ate firecakes, a tasteless mixture of flour and water cooked upon heated rocks.
 In his memoir, Joseph Plumb Martin wrote that "to go into the wild woods and build us habitations to stay (not to live) in, in such a weak, starved and naked condition, was appalling in the highest degree."
 Resentment swelled within the ranks towards those deemed responsible for their hardship.